stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/08_outdating_forces.rst

 and as controllers, because they can display and receive events.
 At the time it was not the case.

 Similar to a unix architecture, with stdin (controller) and stdout (view)

+Even the Traditional MVC exposed here just monkeys the original Reenskaug MVC, which was developed with different constraints.
+Modern environments, compared to the ones where Reenskaug MVC was developed first, have improved on a lot of boilerplate tasks.